adamziel/Redmine-Todo-lists/README.md

 ## Unfortunately I am not actively maintaining this plugin.
-I'd love to accept any Pull Requests that makes it better in any way!
+I'd love to accept any Pull Request that makes it better in any way!

 ### Todo Lists for Redmine